topiaruss/kogaro/README.md

 - **Manual changes**: Direct cluster modifications bypassing CI/CD
 - **Cleanup issues**: Dependencies deleted while references remain

-These issues often manifest as silent failures that are difficult to diagnose.
+These issues often manifest as silent failures that are difficult to diagnose, or they are lost in the avalanche of logs.

 ## Features